THE

 Development of Defensive Technologies and the Impact of Regulation 416

 Protection from “Unfriendly” Strong AI.
 Decentralization.
-Distributed

 Energy.
 Civil Liberties in an Age of Asymmetric Warfare.